 Take the metro from Athens airport to the city

 The Athens airport metro station is located within the airport.
-However, it is in a separate building from the Arrivals and Departures building.
+However, it is in a separate building from the Arrivals and Departures building so you should expect to walk for around 7 minutes after you go through baggage claim and customs

-Still, it is easy enough to get to, and you can get from baggage claim to the metro station platform in less than five minutes.
-You will see plenty of English signs that show you where you need to go to reach the train station (as well as plenty of airport staff on hand to help if you need them)
+Still, this is easy enough and you will see plenty of English signs that show you where you need to go to reach the train station.
+(As well as plenty of airport staff on hand to help if you need them)

 Taking the metro train from Athens airport to city center